alexjoverm/v-lazy-image/README.md

 A Vue.js component to lazy load an image automatically when it enters the viewport using the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

+Check out the fundaments on how's built in [this Alligator.io article](https://alligator.io/vuejs/lazy-image/).

 ### Demos

 * [Simple demo](https://codesandbox.io/s/r5wmj970wm)